 Some History:

+Kumbakonam is referred as a Temple town because of a large number of temples surrounding the town.
+There are temples in every lanes and by-lanes of this town.
 The name Kumbakonam is derived from the word, kumbam, meaning a broken pot.
 Legend has it, Lord Shiva, as hunter, chose to shoot an arrow at the pot and break it, so that its contents could spill and life would form again.
 This was after the great deluge and before the advent of kaliyuga.

-Seeing Around
+Seeing Around:

 Adi Kumbeswarar Temple